Faylixe/wage/Part I - Introduction/00 - Introduction.md

 The idea here is to develop your own gameboy emulator, which is a great project to improve your programming skills.
 First of all, the background is quite enjoyable, programming an emulator for the first time as said earlier is really fun.
-But most of all it will help you to grow your understanding in how a computer works (or at least it will help you remember how it does).
-Plus, emulation requires good understanding of lot of fundamental concept such as algorithmic and datastructure, time and space complexity, low level programming, system design, and more.
-Since emulation field requires performance and well written code to keep up, it will sharp your software engineering skills.
+But most of all, it will help you grow your understanding in how a computer works (or at least it will help you remember how it does).
+Plus, emulation requires good understanding of lot of fundamental concept such as algorithms and datastructure, time and space complexity, low level programming, system design, and more.
+Since emulation field requires performance and well written code to keep up, it will sharpen your software engineering skills.

 Another good thing is the choosen emulated platform : the gameboy.
-As we will see in the next chapter, this target is at the same time small enough to suceed in achieving it, and big enough to walk through many skills.
+As we will see in the next chapter, this target is at the same time small enough to succeed in achieving it, and big enough to walk through many skills.

 ## Audience

 This books is a perfect match for intermediate software engineer whom want to assess themselves, as well as improving their existing skills.
 We assume here that you are familiar with at least one programming language, and not familliar with low level programming (but it won't be a problem if you are).
-And since *Java* programming language is used here, it would be better if you have oriented object knowledge.
+And since the *Java* programming language is used here, it would be better if you have knowledge of object oriented programming (OOP).
+Why I chose *Java* as the programming language will become clear in the next sections.

 ## Let's start !

-But before starting the job, we need to define which tools we will use to realize it.
+But before starting the job, we need to define which tools we will use.

 ### Programming language